Affected System Operator Studies

 - November 21, 2019

 On a monthly basis, Eversource will report out on the status and updates of the ASO studies that we have commenced, until those studies are completed.
-There are currently two groups of ASO customers receiving these monthly reports: post ISA customers who have studies underway prior to the September 25, 2019 Interim Guidance issuance, and customers who are in the Level 0/1 ASO study announced on October 24, 2019.
+There is currently one group of ASO customers receiving these monthly reports (customers who are in the Level 3 ASO study announced on October 24, 2019).
+Previously Level 0/1 ASO study customers and customers who had an interconnection service agreement (ISA) were receiving these reports as well.
 An archive of those reports is available below.

 - Post ISA Customer Monthly Reports